 Most of the material on this site is intended to show how the story of heaven and earth – the world as illuminated by science – has a beginning consistent with what Scripture reveals about the beginning.
 A further purpose is to explain that the story has an end.
-This end can only be understood in relation to the man Jesus (in his own language, Yeshua) who appeared at the end of the ages in order to offer a perfect sacrifice for sin and to make God known.
+This end can only be understood in relation to the man Jesus (in his own language, Yeshua) who appeared at the end of the ages in order to offer a perfect sacrifice for sin and make God known.
 After him came the Holy Spirit, through whom it became possible to know God personally.
-An important theme of his teaching was that he had come from God and would return to him on rising from the grave.
-There would then follow a period of unknown length when his offer of forgiveness would be communicated to every nation on earth.
-At the end of that period he would come back.
+We now live in a period of unknown length when his offer of forgiveness is being communicated to every nation on earth.
+At the end of that period he will come back.

 Modern civilisation has misunderstood the nature of reality.
-It makes out that the universe is billions of years old, that it consists only of things detectible by scientific methods, that the breath of life (which gives us consciousness) is no different from what is not life, and that human beings have an evolutionary history pushing their identity back, through apes, fish and bacteria, to chemicals in the sea.
+It makes out that the universe is billions of years old, that the breath of life (which gives us consciousness) is no different from what is not life, and that human beings have an evolutionary history pushing their identity back, through apes, fish and bacteria, to chemicals in the sea.
 The truth is different.
 The universe was created.
 It consists of things visible and invisible, physical and spiritual.
 Every new animal receives life from God, and the genealogy of all human beings goes back to him.
-These statements are not mere assertions of theology, but truths consistent with what is known about the world.
+These statements are not mere assertions of theology, but truths consistent with what we know about the world.

 The body is made from nature’s elements (the ‘dust’), but it is God who breathes the spirit of life into the body growing in the womb.
 The miracle of creation continually repeats itself.
 It is manifest everywhere in the things he has made: birds, insects, four-footed animals, the fish of the sea, mountains, stars, even though they are constantly changing.
 The grass withers, the flower fades; only the words of God stand forever.

 We all die.
 The flesh is corrupt, and corrupts the spirit.
 Consequently the world does not recognise its Maker.
 It suppresses the truth about itself.
-We need to be renewed with a spirit that is holy.
-Jesus Christ came to grant eternal life to whoever thirsts for such life.
+We need to be renewed with a spirit that can hear the truth.
+Jesus Christ came to grant eternal life to whoever thirsts for his life.
 In the nature of creation, those who are born into the world have no choice whether they are born or not.
 In this time of temporary existence, God gives us an opportunity to choose eternal life willingly.

 Christ is the only-begotten (Gk: monogenos) son of God.
 From the beginning God had many sons, but Christ was his firstborn and the only one, later, to be begotten in the womb.
 He was with God before the foundation of the world, and shared in his father’s glory.
 He who believes in him becomes a son of God by adoption.
 At the resurrection he receives an incorruptible body and has perfect fellowship with the Father and the Son.
 The mission of Christ is to bring many sons to glory.
 He came down from heaven, took a natural body and suffered death in our place.
 Sent for that purpose, he made our journey in reverse.